top of page

 What are the challenges?

 Honesty and integrity are at the core of all we do.
 Every single member of the team is an unpaid volunteer utterly dedicated to supporting people in our community.
-The majority have acquired Food Hygiene Level 2 certificates in their own time to support the group and keep us all safe.
+Some have acquired Food Hygiene Level 2 certificates in their own time to support the group and keep us all safe.
 Every single penny of cash donations we receive is accounted for and paid into the NCS bank account to be funneled straight back into the work we do.
 We always need extra help and support from our community!

 However, as our success grows, so too do our costs.
 Food is transported, refrigerated or frozen, and stored; and this all costs money.
 Your donations are vital to keeping this going.